 5.1.3.
-When an application for temporary occupation or use is made, the person signing the declaration is confirming compliance with building regulations.
-The verifier will undertake reasonable inquiry and if satisfied will permit temporary occupation or use, for a specified period of time.
+When an application for temporary occupation or use is made, the relevant person is declaring compliance with building regulations by signing the application.
+The verifier will undertake reasonable inquiry and if satisfied will permit temporary occupation or use.
 Any mitigation measures presented will also be taken into account, for example, means of escape within a partially completed building.

-The verifier will monitor the time period and will advise the person who made the application when this is about to expire.
-It is the responsibility of this person to apply for an extension of time before the expiry date.
-On the expiry of the period, and should the building continue to be occupied or used, the building will be deemed to be occupied illegally and an offence committed, that may result in enforcement action by the local authority.
+Where necessary, it is the responsibility of the relevant person to apply to extend the period of time before the expiry date.
+The verifier will monitor the period and inform the relevant person when the period is about to expire.
+On the expiry of the period and should the building continue to be occupied or used, the building will be deemed to be occupied illegally and an offence committed, that may result in enforcement action by the local authority.